theshahulhameedblog/dishcovery/support.md

 ### General Questions

-**Q: What languages does Dishcovery support?**
+**Q: What languages does DishcoveryNow support?**
-A: Dishcovery can detect and translate menus from most major languages including Spanish, French, German, Italian, Portuguese, Japanese, Chinese, Korean, Arabic, Thai, and many more.
+A: DishcoveryNow can detect and translate menus from most major languages including Spanish, French, German, Italian, Portuguese, Japanese, Chinese, Korean, Arabic, Thai, and many more.
 You can choose your preferred translation language in Settings.

 **Q: Do I need an internet connection?**
-A: Yes, Dishcovery requires an active internet connection to process menu images and fetch nutritional data.
+A: Yes, DishcoveryNow requires an active internet connection to process menu images and fetch nutritional data.

-**Q: Is Dishcovery free?**
+**Q: Is DishcoveryNow free?**
-A: [Update with your pricing model: "Yes, Dishcovery is completely free!" or "Dishcovery offers X free scans per day/month, with premium options available."]
+A: [Update with your pricing model: "Yes, DishcoveryNow is completely free!" or "DishcoveryNow offers X free scans per day/month, with premium options available."]

-**Q: What countries/regions is Dishcovery available in?**
+**Q: What countries/regions is DishcoveryNow available in?**
-A: Dishcovery is available worldwide on the iOS App Store.
+A: DishcoveryNow is available worldwide on the iOS App Store.

 ### Camera & Photo Issues

 **Q: Why can't I take photos?**
-A: Make sure you've granted Dishcovery camera permissions:
+A: Make sure you've granted DishcoveryNow camera permissions:
 1. Go to iOS Settings > Privacy & Security > Camera
-2. Find "Dishcovery" and toggle it ON
+2. Find "DishcoveryNow" and toggle it ON
 3. Restart the app

 **Q: Why can't I select photos from my library?**
 A: Check photo library permissions:
 1. Go to iOS Settings > Privacy & Security > Photos
-2. Find "Dishcovery" and select "All Photos" or "Selected Photos"
+2. Find "DishcoveryNow" and select "All Photos" or "Selected Photos"
 3. Restart the app

 **Q: My photos are blurry or not processing correctly**